 1. Workmanlike manner

 The law in Idaho is simple when it comes to construction contracts.
 Under § 45-501, the law provides the right to lien for a person who performs labor or uses materials furnished for construction work to alter or repair any structure.
 Most importantly, the work must be private work rather than “public,” or work given by governmental entities.

 The courts have stipulated that any construction not done in a workmanlike manner is not “substantially performed, and the contractor is not entitled to mechanic’s lien.”
 Therefore, one of the most crucial provisions to include in a construction contract is that the labor is performed in a “workmanlike manner.”
 Additionally, this “workmanlike” manner carries an implied warranty of fitness; this implied warranty of fitness typically does not require parties to construct a building, structure, and other dwellings free of defects.

 As you prepare to draft your construction contract, make sure to include a list of demands.
-This includes the specificity of the work requiring to be altered, repaired, fixed, or built by the contractor.
-Additionally, you should include how that should a description of labor, the materials provided and required, and any additional services you are providing as the contractor.
+This includes the specificity of the work to be altered, repaired, fixed, or built by the contractor.
+Additionally, you should include a description of labor, the materials provided and required, and any additional services you are providing as the contractor.